Pediatric Allergies FAQ

 We perform three types of allergy tests depending on the type of allergy in question.
 Our allergy tests include skin prick testing, blood testing, and component testing for food allergies.
 These tests are both reliable and virtually pain-free.
 Learn more about each by calling our office at 212-397-0157 today!

 When should I get my child tested for allergies?

 We recommend getting your child tested as early as possible — no age is too young.

 The only way to totally prevent an allergic reaction is to avoid contact or consumption of the allergen.
 However, our sublingual allergy drop treatment has been shown to greatly reduce the intensity of a child’s allergic reaction across all types of allergens, including foods, pets, molds, and other environmental allergens.

 There are certain food allergies that may be outgrown.
 These include allergies to milk, wheat, soy, and egg, which are typically outgrown between ages 5-10.

 What is anaphylaxis?

-Anaphylaxis is Greek word that means “without protection.”
+Anaphylaxis is a Greek word that means “without protection.”
 In medicine, anaphylaxis describes a severe allergic reaction that is potentially fatal.
-Anaphylaxis typically affects the entire body of an individual undergoing an allergic reaction, and can be caused by allergic reactions to medications, insects, and, in rare cases, latex.
+Anaphylaxis typically affects the entire body of an individual undergoing an allergic reaction and can be caused by allergic reactions to medications, insects, and, in rare cases, latex.

 What is the best treatment for an allergic reaction?